microsoft/protein-uq/README.md

 The embeddings will be saved in the `FLIP/baselines/embeddings/` directory.
 Pre-computed embeddings for the AAV landscape can also be downloaded from [Zenodo](https://doi.org/10.5281/zenodo.6549368).

 ### Training and Evaluating Models with Uncertainty Quantification
-All training and inference for our models was done on the [MIT SuperCloud](https://supercloud.mit.edu/).
-We used this cluster's [LLMapReduce](https://supercloud.mit.edu/submitting-jobs#llmapreduce) command to make the most efficient use of resources using the cluster's scheduler and run our jobs in parallel.
-Original commands (run from `src/models/`):
+A list of commands to perform all training and inference for our models in series is provided in `src/models/train_all_commands_series.sh`.
+The following is an example command:

 ```
-LLMapReduce --mapper=mapper_ohe.sh --input=inputs_ohe.txt --output=output_ohe --gpuNameCount=volta:1 --np [4,2,20] --keep=True
-LLMapReduce --mapper=mapper_esm.sh --input=inputs_esm.txt --output=output_esm --gpuNameCount=volta:1 --np [4,2,20] --keep=True
+python train_all.py --split gb1_1 --model ridge --representation ohe --uncertainty ridge --dropout 0.0 --scale --seed 0
 ```

-An equivalent list of commands in series is provided in `src/models/train_all_commands_series.sh`.
+In practice, we used the [LLMapReduce](https://supercloud.mit.edu/submitting-jobs#llmapreduce) command on the [MIT SuperCloud](https://supercloud.mit.edu/) to make the most efficient use of resources using the cluster's scheduler and run our jobs in parallel.
+Original `LLMapReduce` commands are provided in `src/models/LLMapReduce_commands.txt`.

 ### Active Learning
-All active learning for our models was done on the [MIT SuperCloud](https://supercloud.mit.edu/).
-We used this cluster's [LLMapReduce](https://supercloud.mit.edu/submitting-jobs#llmapreduce) command to make the most efficient use of resources using the cluster's scheduler and run our jobs in parallel.
-Scripts for running the jobs in series are also provided.
-Original command (run from `src/active_learning/`):
+A list of commands to perform all of our active learning experiments is provided in `src/active_learning/active_learning_commands_series.sh`.
+The following is an example command:

 ```
-LLMapReduce --mapper=mapper.sh --input=inputs.txt --output=output --gpuNameCount=volta:1 --np [4,2,20] --keep=True
+python active_learning.py --split gb1_1 --model ridge --representation esm --uncertainty ridge --scale --num_folds 3 --al_strategy random --num_al_loops 5 --al_topk 100 --mean --dropout 0.0
 ```

-An equivalent list of commands in series is provided in `src/active_learning/active_learning_commands_series.sh`.
+In practice, we used the [LLMapReduce](https://supercloud.mit.edu/submitting-jobs#llmapreduce) command on the [MIT SuperCloud](https://supercloud.mit.edu/) to make the most efficient use of resources using the cluster's scheduler and run our jobs in parallel.
+Original `LLMapReduce` commands are provided in `src/active_learning/LLMapReduce_commands.txt`.

 ### Plotting Results
 The following notebooks provided in the `notebooks/` directory can be used to reproduce the figures and tables in the manuscript: